New Apostolic Church

-The New Apostolic Church (NAC) is a Christian church that split from the Catholic Apostolic Church during an 1863 schism in Hamburg, Germany.
+The New Apostolic Church (NAC) is a Christian church of the Irvingian tradition.
+Its origins are in 1863, in the split from the Catholic Apostolic Church during a schism in Hamburg, Germany.

 The church has existed since 1863 in Germany and since 1897 in the Netherlands.
 It came about from the schism in Hamburg in 1863, when it separated from the Catholic Apostolic Church, which itself started in the 1830s as a renewal movement in, among others, the Anglican Church and Church of Scotland.

 The Second Coming of Christ is at the forefront of the New Apostolic doctrines.
-Most of its doctrines are akin to mainstream Christianity and, especially its liturgy, to Protestantism, whereas its hierarchy and organisation could be compared with the Roman Catholic Church.
-The New Apostolic Church is neither Protestant nor Catholic.
+Most of its doctrines are akin to mainstream Christianity and, especially its liturgy, to Protestantism, whereas its hierarchy and organisation could be compared with the Catholic Church.
 It is a central church in the Irvingian orientation of Christianity.

 The church considers itself to be the re-established continuation of the Early Church and that its leaders are the successors of the twelve apostles.
 This doctrine resembles Restorationism in some aspects.